 Rutgers University-Newark is developing a respected and exciting MFA Program that will attract national and international applicants, yet we feel strongly about maintaining and deepening the University’s commitment to the diversity and flavor of the Rutgers University-Newark community.
 Our MFA Program is influenced and inspired by Newark, a community of long and remarkable history now enjoying a political and cultural Renaissance.
 We describe our program as Rutgers University-Newark Real Lives, Real Stories cause we’re interested in the real world experience of our applicants as well as in their creative work and intellectual rigor.

-The Rutgers University-Newark MFA can be completed in a two-year time frame.
+The Rutgers University-Newark MFA is designed to be completed in a two-year time frame.
 Most of our classes, workshops and readings begin at 5:30 p.m., Monday through Thursday, allowing students to commit to rigorous daily writing schedules, work day jobs, or raise families.
-Though we live in the real world more affordably than in Manhattan, Rutgers-Newark MFA faculty and students also comprise an arts community.
+Though we live in the real world more affordably than in Manhattan, Rutgers Univeristy-Newark MFA faculty and students also comprise an arts community.
 Workshops are encouraged to adjourn at 8:30 for drinks and refreshments at chic local eatery 27 Mix, Art Kitchen, or at one of many inexpensive Portuguese restaurants in the Ironbound.
 Newark is changing and thriving, and Rutgers University-Newark is changing with it.
-The residence dorm at University Square is just one of the University’s commitments to a burgeoning campus whose expansion will eventually reach the shores of the Passaic River.

 Applications for Fall 2020 will be accepted October 1, 2019 - December 15, 2019.